drmingdrmer/vim-align-char/README.md

 -   `,a` with non-space char will align text and add a space before the user-typed char.

--   It align text with the same indent:
+-   It only aligns text with the same indent in normal mode:

     ```python
     def foo(a, b=2):